blopawitt/blopawitt/README.md

-Hi 👋 My name is Pablo!
+Hi, im Pablo but you can call me "Pablito". :)
 =======================

-Software Developer
+Software Developer / Music Enthusiast / Life Explorer
 ------------------

-Im passionated about technology, music and video games. 🧑‍💻🎹🎮
+Im passionated about many things and I try to take the most of this experience called "life".
+0.1% better everyday.
+Who you are >>> What you do.

 ### Skills